Forcepoint/fp-pta-ansible-jenkins-node-jnlp-win/README.md

 like UI testing or something else that interacts with the desktop.
 SSH connections do not provide use of the desktop unfortunately.

+For information about PTA and how to use it with this Ansible role please visit https://github.com/Forcepoint/fp-pta-overview/blob/master/README.md

 ## Requirements

 The Jenkins master already exists and basic setup is complete.